Mahek-Dudhat/Delta-Demo/README.md

 # Delta-Demo
-this project is only for understanding a git &amp; github
+this project is only for understanding a git &amp; github.